aptalca/docker-nginx/README.md

 * `-p 80` - The web-services.
 * `-p 443` - The SSL-Based Webservice
-* `-v /etc/localtime` for timesync - *optional*
 * `-v /config` - Contains you www content and all relevant configuration files.
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e TZ` for timezone information, eg Europe/London

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it nginx /bin/bash`.
+It is based on alpine, for shell access whilst the container is running do `docker exec -it nginx /bin/bash`.

 ### User / Group Identifiers